Introduction

 5.1 Personalization

-of gyms.
-From tailored workout plans and nutrition advice to data-driven
+tailored workout plans and nutrition advice to data-driven fitness tracking,

 5.2 Sustainability

-adopt more sustainable practices.
-This includes using eco-friendly materials,
+sustainable practices.
+This includes using eco-friendly materials, reducing

 5.3 Virtual Reality (VR) and Augmented Reality (AR)